-The website, registering to Vote in Illinois, describes the rules and procedures surrounding the voter registration process in Illinois.
+The Illinois Online Voter Application describes the rules and procedures surrounding the voter registration process in Illinois.
 An individual may register to vote in Illinois if he/she is 18 years or older on the next election day, resides in the jurisdiction for 30 days prior to the election, and is a U.S. citizen.